To Be Successful-Change Your Limited Beliefs

 5. “I’m worthless” – The idea that you’re not smart enough or good enough to do what you want can be a very strong limiting belief system and seems to affect women more than men.
 You feel you are not enough, pretty enough, smart enough, or good enough to have something, so you do not take the steps to achieve it.
 Possibly, because you do not feel that you deserve it.

 6. “It’s genetic” – While there are certainly some instances where genetics plays a huge role in a person’s life, the truth is that almost everything that is genetic can be fixed with the right mindset, training, exercise, and outlook.
-You are not stuck with your genetics, but if you think you are, you may not try any of the things to pull yourself out of the rut you are stuck in.
+You are not stuck with your genetics, but if you think you are, you may not try any of the things that can help you pull yourself out of the rut you’re in.

-If you ever hear any of these phrases go through your head, try to disconnect from them, and turn them around to “why not me” instead of “why me.”
-Always ask “Why not me?”
+If you ever hear any of those phrases go through your head, try to disconnect from them, and turn them around to “why not me” instead of “why me.”
 Simply because the truth is, you are not feeling anything different from anyone else who has made goals and achieved them.
 The difference is in the doing, not the intelligence or talent.

-Your success and your goals cannot be articulated by what another has accomplished.
+Your success and your goals cannot be defined by what others have accomplished.
 You have the final say in your life.
 You can achieve what the mind can believe and what your whole self can work hard to make a reality.